St Peter's School, Cambridge: Historic sexual abuse

 In November 2021, the school's chair announced that police were investigating historical cases of sexual abuse.
 The school announced that nineteen boys suffered sexual, physical or emotional abuse between 1936 and 1981, in cases involving eight staff.
 The police investigation began in 2019 and followed an internal investigation which had started in 2018.
 As of 25 November, police would not say whether charges would be laid.
 The Royal Commission of Inquiry into Abuse in Care, a government-run inquiry that was established in 2018, had already heard from many former students of the school about abuse there.The chair of the school's board, John Macaskill-Smith, apologised to former students and said school trustees had a commitment towards "putting things right".
 He said that of the eight implicated staff, most are very old or dead, while the whereabouts of others is unknown.
 He noted that "a couple [of these staff members] have been prosecuted for abuse while operating as teachers".

+Enrolment

+As a private school, St Peter's School charges tuition fees to cover costs.
+For the 2025 school year, tuition fees for New Zealand residents are $23,700 per year for students in years 7 and 8, $27,120 per year for students in years 9 and 10, and $29,395 per year for students in years 11 and above.
+Boarding fees for all students are $19,640 per year.